 Reading time: Just over 1 minute

-A few weeks ago, my husband and I went out for dinner with another couple.
-I glanced sideways while we were waiting for our appetizer and saw five young women (friends?) together at the next table but desperately apart.
-They were hunched over their cellphones.
+Some time ago, my husband and I went out for dinner with another couple.
+I glanced sideways while we were waiting for our appetizer and saw five young women (friends?) together at the next table, but desperately apart.
+They had hunched themselves over their cellphones.

 None of them was speaking with each other.
-Instead they were fixated on their screens — tapping and swiping and generally avoiding any social interaction with the real live human beings sitting next to them.
+Instead, they were fixated on their screens — tapping and swiping and avoiding any social interaction with the real live human beings sitting next to them.
 It was almost funny (except, of course, it was deeply sad.)

-I’ve followed blogger Cal Newport for several years now and while I sometimes tire of his
+I’ve followed blogger Cal Newport for many years now and while I sometimes tire of his

 obses focus on decrying social media, I agree with his basic principle that we should be less digital and more real.

 In a recent post, he suggests that instead of spending so much time on our phones, we should:

 - Join a local political group that meets regularly to organize on issues relevant to your local community, or serve as a volunteer on the election campaign of a local politician you know and like.

 - Join a social fitness group, like a running club, or local CrossFit box.

 - Become a museum or theater member and attend openings.

 - Go to at least one author talk per month at a local bookstore.